projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

     </span>
     </div>

 ## Now your hardware is all set up.
-Move on to the next portion ti set up Raspbian.
+Move on to the next portion to set up Raspbian.